BohudurOne/Bohudur-Sketchware-Pro/README.md

 # Android-Studio-Library

-A simple Android Studio library published via JitPack.
+This is Bohudur Payment Android Studio Library that helps to integrate Bohudur in your Android Studio project.

 ## 📦 Installation